Harrynoqs/Portfolio-Setup-and-Mobile-firs/readme.md

 -When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
 -When the user clicks (or taps) the close (X) button, the popup disappears.
+-I updateed the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
+Remember, all of the HTML in that section is created when the page loads.

 Live demo: https://harrynoqs.github.io/Portfolio-Setup-and-Mobile-firs/